SoftFluent/SoftFluent.Windows/README.md

 This repository contains useful controls/converter/classes to work with WPF.
+The current version of the library is also [available on NuGet](https://www.nuget.org/packages/SoftFluent.Windows/).

 # PropertyGrid